-Users on a Freelance or team plan (Studio, Company & Company Plus) have the option to add custom cover and back pages to storyboard PDFs.
+Users on a team plan (Studio, Company & Company Plus) have the option to add custom cover and back pages to storyboard PDFs.
 This is not available on Free plans.

 Cover and back pages can be multiple page PDF documents if you wish, but they should be: